John Beilein: First title run (2010–2014)

 By helming the 2012–13 Wolverines, Beilein reached his sixth season with the same team for the first time.
 Beilein achieved several milestones with the 2012–13 Wolverines: 650th win as a college basketball head coach (December 4 vs. Western Michigan), 100th win as head coach at Michigan (December 8 vs. Arkansas), 400th Division I win as a head coach (January 9 vs. Nebraska) and his best career start (December 15 vs. West Virginia).
 The 400th win came on a night when Michigan achieved its 16th straight victory which tied the school record for best start.
 Michigan went on to record its first 19–1 start to a season in school history.
 On January 28, Michigan was ranked number one in the AP Poll with 51 of the 65 first place votes.
 It marked the first time Michigan ranked atop the AP Poll since the 1992–93 team did so on December 5, 1992.
 John Beilein was selected as an assistant coach for the 2013 World University Games.
 In the 2013 NCAA tournament, fourth-seeded Michigan defeated South Dakota State, 71–56. in its South Regional opening game, and in so doing the team matched Beilein's career high with 27 wins.
 Michigan then surpassed this record, and continued to advance, by defeating fifth-seeded Virginia Commonwealth, 78–53 and top-seeded Kansas, 87–85 before beating third-seeded Florida 79–59 to send Michigan to the Final Four for the first time since 1993.
 In the 2013 Final Four, the Wolverines defeated East region champion Syracuse, 61–56, to advance to the national championship game against Louisville, which they lost, 82–76.
-Despite the NCAA forcing Louisville to vacate all NCAA men's basketball wins from 2011–2015 Beilein declined in public statement that the University of Michigan would not claim the 2013 championship, stating, "We didn't win it all.
+Despite the NCAA forcing Louisville to vacate all NCAA men's basketball wins from 2011 to 2015 Beilein declined in public statement that the University of Michigan would not claim the 2013 championship, stating, "We didn't win it all.
 We lost to a great team.
 If someone else wants to come and say 'hey, you won it all, you're the champion.'
 We'll take it," Beilein said Tuesday.
 "But I'm not going to declare that."
 During the following offseason, Bleacher Report named Beilein the most creative coach in college basketball.
 During the offseason, Beilein signed a second contract extension through the 2018–19 season, raising his annual salary to $2,450,000.